-2.3 Preparation and characterization of photocured PGSA

-PGSA networks were formed by mixing PGSA with 0.1% (w/w) photoinitiator (2,2-dimethoxy-2-phenyl-acetophenone) and the polymerization reaction was initiated by exposure to ultraviolet light (ca. 4 mW/cm2, model 100AP, Blak-Ray) for 10 minutes.
-Attenuated total reflectance- Fourier transform infrared spectroscopy (ATR-FTIR) analysis was performed on a Nicolet Magna-IR 500 spectrophotometer to confirm the crosslink reaction.
-For that purpose, thermally cured PGS and photocured PGSA slabs, PGS pre-polymer, and PGSA dissolved in chloroform were placed on top of a ZnSe crystal.
-The thermal properties of discs from thermally cured PGS, photocured PGSA (DA of 0.31 and 0.54) and photocured PGSA (DA = 0.34) containing 5% PEG diacrylate were characterized using differential scanning calorimetry (DSC, DSC Q 1000), for 2 cycles, within the temperature range of -90 °C and 250 °C using a heating/cooling rate of 10 °C per minute.
-Tensile tests were conducted using an Instron 5542 (according to ASTM standard D412-98a) on dog-bone-shaped polymer strips (115 × 25 × 1.2 mm) cut from photocured PGSA sheets.
-The photocured networks were first soaked in 100% ethanol for 24 h, and subsequently soaked in PBS for 24 h prior to mechanical testing.
-The strain rate was 50 mm/min and all samples were elongated to failure.
-Sol content was measured by mass differential after incubating PGSA samples in 100% ethanol for 24 h.
-Swelling by hydration was measured by mass differential after incubating PGSA samples in PBS for 24 h.
-The mass density was measured with a pycnometer (Humboldt, MFG.
-Co.).
-The density and Young's modulus of the samples were used to calculate the crosslinking density and relative molecular mass between crosslinks (M_c) as described previously2.
+2.3.
+Preparation and Characterization of Photocured PGSA.
+PGSA networks were formed by mixing PGSA with 0.1% (w/w) photoinitiator (2,2-dimethoxy-2-phenylacetophenone), and the polymerization reaction was initiated by exposure to ultraviolet light (ca. 4 mW/cm2, model 100AP, Blak-Ray) for 10 min.
+Attenuated total reflectance Fourier transform infrared (ATR-FTIR) spectroscopy analysis was performed on a Nicolet Magna-IR 500 spectrophotometer to confirm the cross-link reaction.
+For that purpose, thermally cured PGS and photocured PGSA slabs, PGS prepolymer, and PGSA dissolved in chloroform were placed on top of a ZnSe crystal.
+The thermal properties of disks from thermally cured PGS, photocured PGSA (DA of 0.31 and 0.54), and photocured PGSA (DA = 0.34) containing 5% PEG diacrylate were characterized using differential scanning calorimetry (DSC; DSC Q 1000), for two cycles, within the temperature range from -90 to +250 °C using a heating/cooling rate of 10 °C/min.
+Tensile tests were conducted using an Instron 5542 (according to ASTM standard D412-98a) on dog-bone-shaped polymer strips (115 \times 25 \times 1.2 mm) cut from photocured PGSA sheets.
+The photocured networks were first soaked in 100% ethanol for 24 h and subsequently soaked in PBS for 24 h prior to mechanical testing.
+The strain rate was 50 mm/min, and all samples were elongated to failure.
+The sol content was measured by the mass differential after incubation of the PGSA samples in 100% ethanol for 24 h.
+Swelling by hydration was measured by the mass differential after incubation of the PGSA samples in PBS for 24 h.
+The mass density was measured with a pycnometer (Humboldt Manufacturing Co.).
+The density and Young modulus of the samples were used to calculate the cross-linking density and relative molecular mass between cross-links (M_c) as described previously.2 prepared from PEG diacrylate (liquid) containing 0.1% (w/w) photo-initiator, followed by photopolymerization.
+The swelling ratio in PBS was determined by the mass differential.

-2.4 Copolymerization of PEG diacrylate and PGSA

-Networks of PGSA-PEG diacrylate were prepared by mixing 10, 50, 90% (w/w) PGSA (DA= 0.34) with PEG diacrylate (M_w = 700 Da) including 0.1% (w/w) photoinitiator, followed by photopolymerization under UV light for 10 minutes.
-Poly(ethylene glycol) polymers were prepared from PEG diacrylate (liquid) containing 0.1% (w/w) photoinitiator, followed by photopolymerization.
-The swelling ratio in PBS was determined by mass differential.
+2.4.
+Copolymerization of PEG Diacrylate and PGSA.
+Networks of PGSA-PEG diacrylate were prepared by mixing 10%, 50%, and 90% (w/w) PGSA (DA = 0.34) with PEG diacrylate ($M{\rm w}=700$) including 0.1% (w/w) photoinitiator, followed by photopolymerization under UV light for 10 min.
+Poly(ethylene glycol) polymers were

-2.5 In vitro degradation

-Degradation rates via hydrolysis was measured by incubating sol-free samples (n = 4) of PGS, photocured PGSA (DA of 0.31 and 0.54), photocured PGSA containing 5% PEG diacrylate, in 20 mL of 0.1 mM NaOH at 37 °C. Samples were removed, washed in ddH20, dried at 90 °C for 7 days and weighed again to determine mass loss.
-In the enzyme degradation study, these samples (n = 4) were degraded in vitro in PBS in the presence of bovine pancreatic cholesterol esterase (40 units/mL) and incubated at 37 °C. Samples were removed, washed in ddH20, dried at 90 °C for 7 days and weighed again to determine mass loss.
+2.5.
+In Vitro Degradation.
+Degradation rates via hydrolysis were measured by incubating sol-free samples (n=4) of PGS, photocured PGSA (DA of 0.31 and 0.54), and photocured PGSA containing 5% PEG diacrylate in 20 mL of 0.1 mM NaOH at 37 °C. The samples were removed, washed in ddH2O, dried at 90 °C for 7 days, and weighed again to determine the mass loss.
+In the enzyme degradation study, these samples (n=4) were degraded in vitro in PBS in the presence of bovine pancreatic cholesterol esterase (40 units/mL) and incubated at 37 °C. The samples were removed, washed in ddH2O, dried at 90 °C for 7 days, and weighed again to determine the mass loss.